alaershov/android-merge-ext-dex-bug-sample/README.md

-# Sample project for bug with mergeExtDex bug
+# Sample project for bug with mergeExtDex task

 ## Clean your Gradle transforms cache